terribly-lazy/slack-roll-command/README.md

 installing
 ----------
-The simplest way to start running this server is to use [slack-command-server](https://github.com/terribly-lazy/slack-command-server).
+The simplest way to start running this command is to use [slack-command-server](https://github.com/terribly-lazy/slack-command-server).

 Simply clone that repo and configure it as follows: